mike0355/Designing-a-Roll-Call-System-with-Facial-Recognition-on-Kubeflow/README.md

 ## FaceNet

 In this project, a algorithm called FaceNet is used to implement a face recognition on K8s.
 FaceNet presents a algorithm to train the features of Euclidean as a similarity between two face images, and output the distance as the similarity between two face images.
 In addition, we use triplet loss function to optimized the model.

 Before training our data, three components are selected as triplets, as shown in **Figure1**, which include an anchor, a positive and a negative from the dataset.
 Since the model is trained in the Euclidean space, we assume that the distance between two points directly corresponds to the similarity between the two face images.
 As shown in **Figure2**. after training the model,the distance between the anchor and the positive will be reduced, and that between the anchor and the negative will be increased .
+If you want to know more detailed FaceNet information, you can refer to [another FaceNet project](https://github.com/mike0355/k8s-facenet-distributed-training).
 <div align=center><img width="700" height="250" src="https://user-images.githubusercontent.com/51089749/180136665-e08f777e-2bee-47fa-850e-b22042dbeca5.png"/></div>
 <p align ="center"> <b>Figure1.
 Example of triplet set.</b></p>